syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

-5. In the Choose Data Source dialog box, select the data source as MS SQL server database or MS Access database, and then click Continue button.
+5. In the Choose Data Source dialog box, select the data source as MS SQL server database or Microsoft Access database, and then click Continue button.

    ![](Chart-Data_images/Chart-Data_img10.jpeg)